datayoga-io/site/site/index.md

     name: "Book a Demo"
     link: "/BookADemo"

+# Migration challenges
+challenges:
+  heading: "ETL migration"
+  text: "The top 3 questions in a cloud migration project"
+  list:
+    - icon: "/assets/images/icon_13.png"
+      name: "Where?"
+      listitem:
+        - name: Which platform?
+        - name: Snowflake, DataBricks, Bigquery, Azure, GCP, AWS?
+        - name: "What is the tech stack? python, scala, SQL?"
+        - name: "ELT?
+ETL? hybrid?"
+        - name: "Which integrations would we need?"
+        - name: "How do we orchestrate?"
+    - icon: "/assets/images/icon_11.png"
+      name: "What?"
+      listitem:
+        - name: "What are the data entities?"
+        - name: "Which pipelines?"
+        - name: "Which workflows?"
+        - name: "What data sources and targets?"
+    - name: "How?"
+      icon: "/assets/images/icon_12.png"
+      listitem:
+        - name: "Decide on the strategy for each technology"
+        - name: "Manual rewrite?"
+        - name: "Automation?"
+        - name: "How do we regression test?"

+# Benefits section
 benefit-automatic-conversion:
   heading: Automatic Conversion
   text: Accelerate your cloud migration projects by automating over 90% of the process and 100% of the validations, significantly reducing the time to completion and enhancing your return on investment.
 This robust automation strategy minimizes human errors and ensures a higher quality migration, facilitating a smooth and reliable transition to any cloud platform.